 Chase 5/24 Rule

-The Ink Business Unlimited has no annual fee, which is fantastic.
-So this is a card that you can keep long term and it won’t cost you anything.
+The Chase Ink Business Unlimited has no annual fee, which is fantastic.
+This is a card that you can keep long term, and it won’t cost you anything.

 The Ink Business Unlimited is marketed as offering unlimited 1.5% cash back.
 The catch is that this isn’t actually that good, since there are other cards that earn 2% cash back.